nancyqn-thompsong9/notes/README.md

 Second, planning ahead is crucial.
 Before starting a new project or undertaking a large task, take the time to plan out your approach.
 Break the task down into smaller, manageable steps, then allocate time for each step.
 Planning ahead will ensure you have a clear roadmap and can avoid getting lost or stuck in the middle of a project.
  3. Finally, stay organised.
 Use version control systems like Git to keep track of your code and collaborate with others.
 Organize your project folders and files neatly, using well-named and descriptive file names and directories.
 Additionally, maintain a consistent coding style and convention to make your codes easier to read and maintain.

+# 2023-11-25
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
+This can help you become a more valuable asset to your team or organization and increase your job security.

+One way to achieve this is by setting aside time each week to read and research related articles, blogs, and tutorials.
+You can also participate in online forums and communities where you can discuss ideas and learn from other developers.
+Additionally, attending conferences, workshops, or meetups related to the industry can provide valuable networking opportunities and a deeper understanding of the field.